Category Archives: Saxe-Altenburg Royals

 by Scott Mehl © Unofficial Royalty 2018

-Luise Charlotte of Saxe-Altenburg, Princess Eduard of Anhalt; Credit – Wikipedia
+Luise Charlotte of Saxe-Altenburg, Credit – Wikipedia

 Luise Charlotte of Saxe-Altenburg was the wife of the future Eduard, Duke of Anhalt.
 She was born in Altenburg, Duchy of Saxe-Altenburg, now in the German state of Thuringia, on August 11, 1873, the youngest child of Prince Moritz of Saxe-Altenburg and Princess Auguste of Saxe-Meiningen.